dreamcatcher-tech/network/Inbox/2024-05-29 1255 project management using AI to write updates.md

 Trigger change control requests.

 Track what critical information was stated when, keep track of expectations too - as in predictions and likelihoods.
 Track others on their statements too.

+Have a predictions market where the AI places bets, but humans can place bets too.